 Michael Doak has served as a member of our Board of Directors since February 2014.
 Since October 2020, Mr. Doak has served as the CEO, Managing Partner, and Co-Chairman of Griffin Highline Capital LLC, a holding company that invests in and manages insurance operating business and investments.
 Mr. Doak previously served in various leadership roles at entities associated with RenaissanceRe Holdings Ltd., a global provider of reinsurance and insurance services, from June 2010 to September 2020, and most recently as President of RenaissanceRe Ventures U.S. LLC.
-He also serves as a Manager of Falcon Risk Holdings LLC and Director of Langhorne Holdings LLC.
+He also serves on the Board of Managers of Falcon Risk Holdings LLC.
 Previously, he served as an investment banker in the Financial Institutions Group at Morgan Stanley & Co.
 LLC, an investment bank, from September 2005 to May 2010.
 Mr. Doak holds a J.D. from the University of Pennsylvania Law School and a B.A. from the University of Virginia.